The Application Process

 Decide which major you would like to apply to.
 You can apply to one first preference major and one second preference major in one application round.
 The preference order is marked in the application form.

-A GMAT or GRE General Test result is mandatory for all applicants.
+For more information about the GMAT or GRE General Test, please click here.
 Please sign up for the test as soon as possible in order to make sure that you will be able to take the test on time.
 The test has to be taken no later than the application deadline.
-The official test score results has to be sent directly to Hanken School of Economics from the test organisers.
+The official test score results have to be sent directly to Hanken School of Economics from the test organisers.
 The request for the official test score report to be sent directly to Hanken School of Economics, has to be made before the application deadline.

 Please read the information regarding the language requirements carefully.
 Please sign up for possible language proficiency tests as soon as possible in order to make sure that you will be able to take the test on time.
 In case you need to do a language proficiency test, the test has to be taken before the application deadline.
 In case an official test score report has to be sent directly to Hanken School of Economics, the request for the official test score report has to be made before the application deadline.